konomu/lagrange-personal/_posts/2024-12-22-wa-ga-addendum.md

 # <a name="ndns" style="text-decoration: none; pointer-events: none;">Neutral-Description Noun Sentences (中立叙述型名詞述語文)

-The "neutral-description sentences" are probably most strongly related to the typical topicless sentence structure as described by Noda.
-The term "neutral-description" refers to a usage of が that doesn't impart any exclusive nuance and it is mostly equivalent to the [subject-marking が](wa-ga-basics#subj-ga) I introduced in the main guide.
-Thus, the verb and adjective sentences given as examples of topicless sentences by Noda can also be called neutral-description sentences.
-But in this section, I will specifically be focusing on neutral-description **noun** sentences, as these are much rarer than their adjective or verb counterparts.
+The "neutral-description sentences" make up the vast majority of typical topicless sentences as described by Noda.
+The term "neutral-description" is just the formal name for sentences that use [descriptive が](wa-ga-basics#subj-ga), which I introduced in the main guide.
+Thus, all sentences given as examples of topicless sentences in the main guide are neutral-description sentences.
+In this section, I will specifically be focusing on neutral-description **noun** sentences, as these are much rarer than their adjective or verb counterparts.

 When we use が in a noun sentence with no further context, the interpretation of the sentence which uses exclusive が is usually the one the speaker means.

 >1\. 私が田中です。(Exclusive が)<br>***I** am Tanaka.*

->2\. (?) 私が田中です。(Neutral-description が)<br>(?) *Look, I'm Tanaka!*
+>2\. (？) 私が田中です。(Descriptive が)<br>(？) *Look, I'm Tanaka!*

 Consider example (1), a noun sentence using exclusive が.
 We can imagine that this is a sentence spoken by Tanaka in response to someone asking "Who in this group is Tanaka?"
 Tanaka is specifying that **he** is Tanaka, so this is the natural interpretation.

-But if we were to interpret the same sentence using neutral-description が, as in example (2), it comes across as awkward.
-In [The Principle of Topic Presence](wa-ga-topic-presence), I explained the conditions under which a sentence is likely to be expressed as a topicless sentence (i.e. use neutral-description が).
+But if we were to interpret the same sentence using descriptive が, as in example (2), it comes across as awkward.
+In [The Principle of Topic Presence](wa-ga-topic-presence), I explained the conditions under which a sentence is likely to be expressed as a topicless sentence (i.e. use descriptive が).
 One of those conditions was that "a temporary state directly observable to the speaker, expressed at that moment," was being conveyed.
-Neutral-description が imparts a nuance that the sentence is describing an event or something the speaker is percieving.
+Descriptive が imparts a nuance that the sentence is describing an event or something the speaker is percieving.
 Thus, this interpretation is unnatural unless we imagine a fantastical situation where the speaker has magically assumed Tanaka's body and is pointing it out (or something similar).

 Nevertheless, neutral-description noun sentences are grammatical and will sound natural if the context allows for it.
-The following examples (3) to (10) all use neutral-description が.
+The following examples (3) to (10) all use descriptive が.

 >3\. あっ、<u>家が</u>ドーム型だ！<br>*Woah, the house is dome-shaped!*